-Statement from Denver Water CEO Jim Lochhead regarding Colorado Department of Public Health and Environment’s decision that requires Denver Water to add orthophosphate to its drinking water supply for corrosion control by 2020:
+Statement from Denver Water CEO Jim Lochhead, made May 4, 2018, regarding Colorado Department of Public Health and Environment’s decision that requires Denver Water to add orthophosphate to its drinking water supply for corrosion control by 2020:

 Delivering safe water is our first responsibility.
 The water Denver Water delivers to our customers’ property is absolutely lead-free, but lead can get into water as it moves through customers’ lead-containing household plumbing and service lines.
 We are committed to taking the right steps to reduce the risk of lead leaching into water through customers’ plumbing.